A choral celebration of Elton John

 This concert series will be presented with two performances at Te Whaea in Wellington at 5:30pm and 8pm on Saturday 22 June.
 A relationship between two people can take many forms, and can bring much joy.
 But what do you do when you need to get out - when it feels like you no longer belong - when you've forgotten where you end and the other person begins?
 How do you reconcile your desire to be alone in a world that can’t accept solitude?
 This concert will explore this emotional journey with a repertoire of music from the indie-pop genre, reimaged in glorious harmony to tell a story that can be painful, heart-wrenching, but ultimately uplifting.
 Musical Director Isaac Stone says “the music of indie artists is unique with its raw, unfiltered emotion, its creative use of tone colours not heard in mainstream pop or classical music, and its close personal connection between composer, performer and listener".
 The programme includes music from Imogen Heap, Bon Iver, Damien Rice, Florence Welch, Depeche Mode and The Beach Boys, among others.
 Dramatic performances from Wellington actors Cassandra Tse and James Cain will steer the story, with scenes between the songs to characterise the choir’s poignant lyrics.
 Together, this becomes a uncharted exploration of what can be achieved when this style of music is channeled through the live vocals of a high quality choir.
 Supertonic is a Wellington-based choir that seeks to take choral music to different places and new heights.
 Supertonic is well known for its innovative and no-compromise concerts, from those exploring ways to amplify voices that are seldom heard, to its all-out rock extravaganzas that turn the concept of a choral concert on its head.
 Supertonic has consistently gone from strength to strength, with all its 2018 concerts sold out.
 Tickets available www.supertonic.org.nz from 22 May 2019.
 Get in quick!
+It seems hard to believe that it’s that time already, but Supertonic wish to joyfully announce their final concert of 2018, In the Key of Christmas.

 This choral concert will be held at 7pm on Tuesday 4th December at Wesley Church, Wellington.
 While things start to get a little frantic in the lead up to the festive season, with end-of-year parties, gift shopping and travel planning aplenty, Supertonic hope to offer their audience a moment of calm.
 Take a moment to soak up the sounds of Christmastime with an evening of choral melodies to inspire merry memories of years gone by.
 The programme includes classic and contemporary works, including Ola Gjeilo’s modern arrangement of the dearly-treasured Christmas carol Away in a Manger, the delightful Somewhere in my Memory composed by John Williams for the classic Christmas film Home Alone, and Handel’s stirring Hallelujah Chorus.
 Sure to be a highlight is Pō Marie, a kiwi setting of Silent Night arranged by Terence Maskell, with lyrics in te reo Māori and in English.
 Pieces by Mendelssohn, Holst and Tchaikovsky will also feature.
 There will be a number of small ensemble and solo performances, together with the sounds of 56-voice-strong Supertonic that audiences have grown to love.
 This concert will be conducted by Hazel Fenemor.
 A member of Supertonic choir since 2015, Hazel is an exceptionally talented musician.
 Previously music director of Wellington Youth Choir, Hazel is excited to return to directing for this concert.
 So why not treat yourself to an evening of delightful music and festive cheer?
 Tickets are available at www.supertonic.org.nz.
 Supertonic is a Wellington-based choir amed at singers in their 20s and 30s that seeks to take choral music to different places and new heights.
 Supertonic is well known for its innovative and no-compromise concerts, from those exploring ways to amplify voices that are seldom heard, to its all-out rock extravaganzas that turn the concept of a choral concert on its head.
 Tickets available www.supertonic.org.nz Supertonic, together with ELIM, are over the moon to announce they are going where no choir has gone before (probably) with Space: A Choral Odyssey, one-night-only at Hannah Playhouse, Wellington, 6:30pm Sunday 16 September.